 Meanwhile, crossbows had advantages in that with spanning devices they require less upper body strength to use compared to a longbow with similar projectile energy, they are easier to use in a confined space or from a hiding position, they can be held ready at full draw without exhausting the archer, and on a Game-Breaker level, training a crossbowman to shoot accurately and use a weapon of useful military draw weight only took a few weeks, whereas it took years to for an archer to develop instinctive aiming and build up his body to draw bows of military power.

-Crossbows were the first of the two to disappear from European warfare, since by the 16th century the arquebus had stolen its niche as the mass point-and-shoot weapon of the battlefield; crossbows continued to stick around around as recreational and hunting weapons.
+Crossbows were the first of the two to disappear from European warfare, since by the 16th century firearms such as the arquebus had stolen their niche as the easy-to-teach mass weapon of the battlefield; crossbows continued to stick around around as recreational and hunting weapons.
 For another century or more the English tried to supplement arquebus armies with units of longbowmen because they could still beat the arquebus in shooting speed.
 However, the ease of equipping and training soldiers with guns and the dwindling numbers of skilled warbow archers eventually retired the bow from warfare as well.
 Western Europe was actually a bit of an outlier in terms of how early they gave up military archery, since warriors in many other parts of Eurasia liked to arm themselves with both musket and bow for different applications well into the 19th century.

 - Berserk: For the most part, crossbows are the standard ranged weapon of mooks and heroes alike (Guts in particular has an early Automatic Crossbow on his arm).
 However, one of Griffith's Apostles wields a longbow capable of some truly impressive feats like firing half a dozen arrows at once or shish-kebobing both the target's eyes and keep going.
 In his Apostle form, his lower body sprouts massive horns which he uses like a ballista.